akka/akka/akka-docs/src/main/paradox/typed/cluster-sharded-daemon-process.md

 A rolling upgrade switching from a static number of workers to a dynamic number is possible.
 It is not safe to do a rolling upgrade from dynamic number of workers to static without a full cluster shutdown.

+### Colocate processes

+When using the default shard allocation strategy the processes for different names are allocated independent of each other, i.e. the same process index for different process names may be allocated to different nodes.
+Colocating processes can be useful to share resources, such as Projections with @ref:[EventsBySliceFirehoseQuery](../persistence-query.md#eventsbyslice-and-currenteventsbyslice)

+To colocate such processes you can use the @apidoc[akka.cluster.sharding.ConsistentHashingShardAllocationStrategy] as `shardAllocationStrategy` parameter of the `init` or `initWithContext` methods.

+@@@ note
+Create a new instance of the `ConsistentHashingShardAllocationStrategy` for each Sharded Daemon Process name, i.e. a `ConsistentHashingShardAllocationStrategy` instance must not be shared.
+@@@

+The shard identifier that is used by Sharded Daemon Process is the same as the process index, i.e. processes with the same index will be colocated.

+The allocation strategy is using [Consistent Hashing](https://tom-e-white.com/2007/11/consistent-hashing.html) of the Cluster membership ring to assign a shard to a node.
+When adding or removing nodes it will rebalance according to the new consistent hashing, but that means that only a few shards will be rebalanced and others remain on the same location.
+When there are changes to the Cluster membership the shards may be on different nodes for a while, but eventually, when the membership is stable, the shards with the same identifier will end up on the same node.

 ## Scalability